Area Status: Open

 ||Treat all non-potable water before consuming.

 No Camping or off trail travel is allowed in the north portion of the trail from Windy Pass to the South Fork Toutle River.
 This 10 mile streach is to be completed in one day.
 Please plan occordingly.
 Dispersed camping is allowed on other portions of the trail.
-Campsite opportunities and water availability are limited.
+There are no definitive campsites and hikers must plan accordingly.
 Camping oppurtunities exist on the south side of the South Fork Toutle River, Plains of Abraham and various locations on the south side of the Loowit Trail.
 Please practice Leave No Trace.

 Water is limited in late summer.
 Year round springs are located at the following locations